Writing for the Web

 The academic writing style has its place in the ivy-coated corners of the world.
 But it doesn’t belong on the web.

 Want to write a web page people will actually read?
-In the latest issue of A List Apart, Erin Kissane argues that you need to get out the axe and start chopping.
+Get out the axe and start chopping.